cetic/fadi/doc/keycloak.md

 ```
 We need to pre-configure all of this in the [helm chart](https://github.com/cetic/helm-nifi) before deploying it for it to work in a kubernetes cluser, here's an **already configured** [branch](https://github.com/cetic/helm-nifi/blob/feature/keycloak/configs/nifi.properties).

-> PS: the current configuration restults in a ERR_BAD_SSL_CLIENT_AUTH_CERT error because we're using self-signed certs auto-generated by the tls-toolkit, we're currently working to replace them with valid certs.